mshafiee/safecrypt/README.md

 - **Strong Password**: Always use a strong password when encrypting your key files.
 - **Key Protection**: Keep your key file secure, as it is required for decrypting the data.
 - **Encryption Algorithm**: AES-GCM provides authenticated encryption, ensuring both confidentiality and integrity of your files.
+- **Do Not Share Keys Online**: Never store or send your encryption key through the same communication channel as the encrypted files.

 ## License